-Medicare insurance is available to you beginning in the year you turn age 65.
-It is also available to certain other individuals who meet the eligibility requirements, such as individuals suffering from end-stage renal disease and those with disabilities who qualify for federal health insurance benefits.
-There are several enrollment periods that occur when you become eligible for Medicare that may affect how and when you access these important benefits.
+Medicare insurance is available to you beginning the year you turn 65.
+It is also available to individuals who meet certain eligibility requirements, such as those diagnosed with End-Stage Renal Disease (ESRD) or who have disabilities qualifying them for federal health insurance benefits.
+There are several enrollment periods that occur when you become eligible for Medicare, beginning with your Initial Enrollment Period.
+These enrollment periods affect how and when you access Medicare benefits.

 Medicare Enrollment Requirements

 You may enroll in Medicare if you are age 65 or older and either an American citizen or a permanent, legal resident who has lived in the United States for at least five years.
 You may also enroll in Medicare if you under the age of 65 and meet at least one of the following special conditions:

 - You are entitled to Social Security Disability Insurance benefits for at least 24 months (you need not be qualified for 24 months in a row or have received those benefits in order to qualify for Medicare).

 - You receive a disability pension benefit from the Railroad Retirement Benefit Board.